 We often stumble upon posts talking about the things that “should” be done in internet marketing.
 You will even find many articles out there that provide details regarding the “way” internet marketing is done.
 All this is great information; however, the most important piece of it all is often missed.
-The most important actions you need to take is to establish TRUST.
+The most important action you need to take is to establish customer TRUST.

 When it comes to working with small to medium size business owners, they wear many hats throughout the day.
 This means they don’t have the luxury of taking time out to read through lengthy emails, fill out forms etc. So, how do you build a trust worthy relationship with a business owner who has limited time and resources?
 Well, it’s actually a lot easier than you might think.

 So what’s the first step?
 Invest time into learning more about a client’s business.
 It’s crucial that you know what you’re talking about!
 Take time to review their existing website – learn about their products and services.
 Go a step further by educating yourself more on their specific industry, major competitors, read through any white papers and/or press releases, and read through business questionnaires along with other information that may have provided.
 Don’t expect to gain your customers’ trust right from the start, earn it.